KellenJay/Lesson-Completion-Anomaly-Detection-EdTech-Case-Study/README.md

-# Lesson Completion Anomaly Detection: EdTech Case Study
+# Lesson Completion Anomaly Detection

-Root cause analysis of suspicious lesson completions on an EdTech platform.
+Root cause analysis of suspicious lesson completions on platform.
 Includes SQL-based detection, storytelling for stakeholders, and dashboard-informed recommendations.

 ---

 ## Overview

-This project investigates unusual user behavior on the learning platform—specifically, lessons completed in unrealistically short timeframes.
+This repository investigates unusual user behavior on the learning platform—specifically, lessons completed in unrealistically short timeframes.
 Prompted by a **suspected system issue following a platform update**, the goal was to identify false completions that could skew engagement metrics and mislead decision-making.

 ---